-Whiskey has been, is and always will be cool.
+Whiskey, has been and always will be, cool.
 Period.
-It’s been enjoyed beside campfires on the American frontier, in Irish dives, and at the trendiest cocktail bars in Brooklyn.
-Great whiskey has been the alcohol connoisseurs drink of choice for a few good reasons: it has a totally unique taste, it can be enjoyed in a variety of ways, and it warms you up inside.
+It’s been enjoyed beside campfires on the American frontier, in Irish dives and at the trendiest cocktail bars in the greatest cities in the world.
+Whiskey has been the alcohol connoisseurs drink of choice for a few good reasons: it has a totally unique taste, it can be enjoyed in a variety of ways and it warms you up inside.
+We decided to join the long list of proclaimed whiskey lovers and write about the best whiskey brands according to our tastes.

 But whether you’re a seasoned pro who drinks his whiskey neat or someone who’s just getting into the world of craft bourbon cocktails, how do you choose the right bottle to pour?
-Because whiskey has so many incarnations produced by so many distilleries all over the world, the flavors can be drastically different.
+How can you tell which are the best whiskey brands and which are swill?
+Because whiskey has so many incarnations produced by so many distilleries all over the world, the flavors can vary drastically

 If you’re unfamiliar with the different kinds of whiskey, there are really six that you have to know: Irish whiskey, Scotch, bourbon, Tennessee, rye and Japanese whisky.
-Each has a unique origin, distilling process and taste, so if you’re new to whiskey, it’s best to taste each and see which one you like best.
+Each has a unique origin, distilling process, taste and even way of spelling the liquor.
+The Irish use the “e” along with American distillers while Scots, Canadians and Japanese distillers all leave it out.
+The main difference between the different types of whiskey is geography, where it’s made, but there are also key taste differentiators that a seasoned palate can pick up on.